richiq/umongo-async-mongomock/docs/userguide.rst

     class Duck(Animal):
         pass

-Note the ``Meta`` subclass, it is used (along with inherited Meta classes from parent documents) to configure the document class, you can access this final config through the ``opts`` attribute.
+The ``Meta`` subclass is used (along with inherited Meta classes from parent documents) to configure the document class, you can access this final config through the ``opts`` attribute.

-Here we use this to allow ``Animal`` to be inheritable and to make it abstract.
+Here we use this to allow ``Animal`` to be inherited and to make it abstract.

 .. code-block:: python